TimOliver/TONavigationBar/README.md

 `TONavigationBar` is an open-source subclass of `UINavigationBar` that adds the ability to set the background content of the navigation bar to transparent, and then gradually bring it back in as the user scrolls through the page.

-Apple use this effect in their 'modern' style iOS apps (Music, TV, App Store) for any content deemed 'notable'.
+Apple uses this effect in their 'modern' style iOS apps (Music, TV, App Store) for any content deemed 'notable'.
 Unfortunately, while it seems like a trivial thing to be able to do, none of the APIs necessary to reconfigure a `UINavigationBar` to be transparent in that way exist. `TONavigationBar` internally re-implements a variety of the `UINavigationBar` functionality in order to make this possible.

 ## Features
 * Fully integrates into `UINavigationController`.